-We currently have 24 full-time employees working primarily out of Mountain View, California.
+We currently have 25 full-time employees working primarily out of Mountain View, California.
 Two of our employees are based outside California, in Illinois and Texas.
-In addition, we currently engage 1 part-time consultant and 3 part-time paid interns.
+In addition, we currently engage 3 part-time paid interns.
 To date, over 7,000 candidates have applied to work at Knightscope.